guilhermepo2/blog/_posts/2021-05-01-spritesheets-with-opengl.markdown

 };
 ```

 And then, boom!
 You have your new texture coordinates!
-But as you might see there is still one problems to solve, or one questions to ask, if you may wish to frame it like that. **How will I dynamically set the texture coordinates?!** - That's where I got lost for a good amount of hours.
+But as you might see there is still one problem to solve, or one question to ask, if you may wish to frame it like that. **How will I dynamically set the texture coordinates?!** - That's where I got lost for a good time.

 And the solution is simple, really, and it is comprised of two steps.